arkajitmandal/LangevinDynamics/README.md

 Welcome to Langevin Dynamics
 ===

+<img align="left" width="300"  src="./img/dyn.gif">

 This is a 1 dimentional langevin dynamics simulator.

-<img align="left" width="300"  src="./img/dyn.gif">
+It has 3 commands:
+> langevin -- for running simulation in the command line
+> langevingui -- for a Graphical User Interface for running simulation
+> langevinshow -- to visualy see an output of this program

 ## Requirements